4S1ght/pdf-clause-cli/README.md

 - A font file in an OTF or TTF format.
 - A PDF file to draw the clause on.

-Download the font of your choosing and prepare the Presume PDF.
+Download the font of your choosing and prepare the Resume PDF.
 After preparing all the files you will be able to use the command:

 ```shell